Holidays Calendar for July 30, 2021

 • 1963 Born: Lisa Kudrow, American actress, screenwriter, and producer, best known for role as Phoebe Buffay on the televisions series Friends.
 This role brought her an Emmy Award and two Screen Actors Guild Awards.

 • 1956 Born: Delta Burke, American actress, singer, and producer, best known for role as Suzanne Sugarbaker in the CBS comedy series Designing Women.
-After fallout of Designing Women Burke never gained to rise to prominence.

 • 1947 Born: Arnold Schwarzenegger, Austrian-American bodybuilder, actor, and politician, the 38th Governor of California.
-He rose to fame as a Hollywood action film icon, starring in Conan the Barbarian, The Terminator, Predator and other films.
+He rose to fame as a Hollywood action film icon, starring in Conan the Barbarian, The Terminator, Predator, and other films.

-• 1945 USS Indianapolis was sunk by Japanese submarine I-58 during World War II.
+• 1945 USS Indianapolis was sunk by the Japanese submarine I-58 during World War II.
 883 seamen were killed.

-• 1930 Died: Joan Gamper, Swiss-Spanish footballer and businessman, known as the founder of several Football Clubs, most notably FC Basel, FC Zürich and FC Barcelona.
+• 1930 Died: Joan Gamper, Swiss-Spanish footballer and businessman, known as the founder of several football clubs, most notably FC Basel, FC Zürich, and FC Barcelona.

 • 1865 The steamboat Brother Jonathan sank off the coast of Crescent City, California.
 225 passengers were killed.
-During the last voyage the vessel was loaded with crates of gold, that was valued at $50 million in today's dollars.
+During the last voyage the vessel was loaded with crates of gold that was valued at $50 million in today's dollars.

 • 1811 Died: Miguel Hidalgo y Costilla, Mexican priest and soldier, leader of the Mexican War of Independence.
 He was executed by a firing squad at Chihuahua.

-• 1629 A powerful earthquake in Naples, Italy caused death of about 10,000 people.
+• 1629 A powerful earthquake in Naples, Italy caused the deaths of about 10,000 people.